The ultimate Japan 10 day itinerary for first-time visitors

 Which one to get?
 That depends on day 8 of our itinerary when you’ll be travelling to Tokyo.
 If you wish to travel the faster way via Odawara, get the Hakone Freepass.
 If you wish to travel the more interesting way via Kawaguchiko (some amazing views of Fuji are the greatest temptation here if the weather cooperates), get the slightly more expensive Fuji-Hakone Pass.

 Note that travelling via Kawagukicho will require two bus trips (or even three, depending on where your accommodation is).
 That wouldn’t be the most comfortable if you have bulky luggage, but still doable.
 The view of Mt.
 Fuji from Chureito Pagoda in Shimo-Yoshida is worth it, though (one just has to hope for clear skies 😊).

-Alternatively, if you don’t want to skip the fabulous postcard view of Fuji from Chureito Pagoda, but still wish to travel to Tokyo in the more comfortable way, get the Fuji Hakone Pass and swap the days 7 and 8 programs – visit Chureito Pagoda on day 7 and explore Hakone area on day 8, before travelling to Tokyo in the evening.
+Alternatively, if you don’t want to skip the fabulous postcard view of Fuji from Chureito Pagoda, but still wish to travel to Tokyo in a more comfortable way, get the Fuji Hakone Pass and swap the days 7 and 8 programs – visit Chureito Pagoda on day 7 and explore Hakone area on day 8, before travelling to Tokyo in the evening.